hilmisidek/bcoupdatecheck/README.md

 bco.pcy is the script

 I don't know how to get this script into executable, used py-to-exe but it was failed.

+In case no such element occured on login phase. comment line 40